nens/threedi-docs/source/e_integral_model_tutorial.rst

 #) Click *Ok*.

 You are now able to see all layers from the server in the Browser panel.
-You will add the manholes, culverts and pipes layers to the project after applying filters to select the desired attributes within the model bounds.
+You will add the manholes, culverts and pipes layers to the project after applying filters to select the desired features within the model bounds.

 #) Manholes:

     * Double-click the vector layer *Manhole* from the ArcGIS REST Server to add it to the project.

     * Right-click the layer and select *Filter...*

     * Under *Provider Specific Filter Expression*, type: "SUBTYPENAME" IN ('Interceptor', 'Manhole', 'ManholeChamber').

 #) Pipes:

     * Double-click the vector layer *Storm Sewer Line* from the ArcGIS REST Server to add it to the project.

     * Rename the layer to "Pipe".

     * Right-click the layer and select *Filter...*

     * Under *Provider Specific Filter Expression*, type: "SUBTYPENAME" IN ('Main', 'Trunk').
 This way, you only keep the pipes and filter out other types, such as culverts.

 #) Culverts:

     * Double-click the vector layer *Storm Sewer Line* from the ArcGIS REST Server to add it to the project.

     * Rename the layer to "Culvert".

     * Right-click the layer and select *Filter...*

     * Under *Provider Specific Filter Expression*, type: "SUBTYPENAME" = 'Culvert'.

-You now have three vector layers in your project, which contain the attributes that make up the sewer system in Regina.
-As you can see, there are also attributes outside of the model bounds.
+You now have three vector layers in your project, which contain the features that make up the sewer system in Regina.
+As you can see, there are also features outside of the model bounds.
-You will use the *Select by Location* tool on each of these layers in order to select attributes within the model bounds.
+You will use the *Select by Location* tool on each of these layers in order to select features within the model bounds.
 Follow these steps for all three layers:

 #) Click *Select by Location*.

 #) Fill in the following settings:

-	* Select features from: select the layer Manhole, Pipe or Culvert.
+    * Select features from: select the layer Manhole

     * Where the features: are within.

     * By comparing to features from: regina_model_boundaries.

     * Modify current selection by: creating new selection.

 #) Click *Run* to create the selection.

-Now you have selected the relevant attributes, you are ready to import them into the schematisation.
+Now you have selected the relevant Manhole features, you are ready to import them into the schematisation.

+#) Repeat these steps for the *Pipe* and *Culvert* layers, to select the relevant features from those layers.

+You will now import the Manholes, Pipes and Culverts to the 3Di Schematisation.

 #) Manholes: Click *Import schematisation objects* in the Schematisation Editor panel and select *Manholes*.
 Fill in the following settings:

     * Source manhole layer: select your filtered manhole layer.

     * Check *Selected features only* to only import the features within the model bounds.

     * Check *Create connection nodes*.

     * Check *Snap within* and fill in 0.10 meters.

     * Now set the method, source attributes and default values for the manhole fields:

     .. csv-table:: Import manholes settings
         :name: import_manholes_settings
         :header: "Field name", "Method", "Source attribute", "Default value"

         "ID", Auto, -, -
         "Code", Attribute, OBJECTID, -
         "Display name", Attribute, OBJECTID, -
         "Calculation type", Default, -, Connected
         "Shape", Default, -, Square
         "Width [m]", Default, -, 1.0
         "Length [m]", Default, -, 1.0
         "Bottom level [m MSL]", Ignore, -, -
-		"Surface level [m MSL]", Attribute, RIMELEVATION, - "Drain level [m MSL]", Attribute, RIMELEVATION, - "Sediment level [m MSL]", Ignore, -, -
-		"Manhole indicator", Default, -, Inspection
+        "Surface level [m MSL]", Attribute, RIMELEVATION, - "Drain level [m MSL]", Attribute, RIMELEVATION, - "Sediment level [m MSL]", Ignore, -, - "Manhole indicator", Default, -, Inspection
         "Zoom category", Default, -, Medium low visibility "Connection node ID", Auto, -, -
         "Exchange thickness [m]", Ignore, -, -
         "Hydraulic conductivity in [m/d]", Ignore, -, -
         "Hydraulic conductivity out [m/d]", Ignore, -, -

     * You are also creating connection nodes.
-To set the method, source attributes and default values for these, click the *Connection nodes* tab and fill in the table:
+To set the method, source attributes, and default values for these, click the *Connection nodes* tab and fill in the table:

     .. csv-table:: Import manholes settings: connection nodes
         :name: import_manholes_settings_connection_nodes
         :header: "Field name", "Method", "Source attribute", "Default value"

         "ID", Auto, -, -
         "Code", Attribute, OBJECTID, -
-		"Initial water level [m]", Ignore, -, -
-		"Storage area [m2]", Default, -, 1.0
+        "Initial water level [m]", Ignore, -, - "Storage area [m2]", Default, -, 1.0

 The values for the ID fields are autogenerated, such that each attribute has a unique ID.
 With the method *Attribute*, the value from the selected field from the source table is filled in.
 The method *Default* allows you to set a default value in the target table.
 Finally, *Ignore* results in a NULL value in the target table.
 In this case, we used the attribute *OBJECTID* from the imported manholes to set the *Code* and *Display name* in the schematisation's manhole layer.
 Every manhole has calculation type "Connected" and is square with a width of 1 m.
-We ignored the bottom level, because we will obtain those later, based on the pipes' invert levels.
+We ignored the bottom levels, because we will obtain those later, based on the pipes' invert levels.
 Try to find out for yourself how the values in the other fields are determined.

     .. note::
         You don't have to fill in this table each time.
 You can save these configurations by clicking *Save as template...*.
 Next time you would like to import a manhole layer with the same format, simply select the saved JSON file after clicking *Load template...*.